jmoncla/WGU-Capstone-Meal-Classifier-Machine-Learning-Web-App/README.md

  Meal Classifier

 ## Overview
-This project is built with Django, and is hosted by Heroku, and serves as a demonstration of a machine learning model that can process text input and return a classification.
+This project involved developing a machine learning model capable of predicting the classification of a meal (e.g., breakfast, lunch, or dinner) based on a user-provided description of various food items.
+The application was built using Django, hosted on Heroku, and utilized popular Python data packages such as pandas, scikit-learn, and matplotlib.
+By deploying to Heroku, the web app could be accessed via a browser-based frontend, allowing evaluators to simply enter a food description into a text box and receive the predicted meal classification.

 Below you will find the main application logic as well as the visuals that describe the test data.

 ---